blacktack2/ClustersSimulation/README.md

 ### Fixes

-- **Max Interaction Range** parameter should have a maximum of the distance from simulation center to corner (currently set from center to edge)
 - Add hard coded limits to number of atoms and atom types to the UI (and a warning if the number of atoms exceeds the limit)
 - GPU version does not instantiate default values of new atom types correctly